Which is best for you?

 • Maintenance Simplicity: More complex systems may mean specialized care.

-• Service and support in North America: Fewer authorized service yards and dealers.
+• Service and support in North America: Fewer experienced service yards and dealers.

-• Complex folding system: Repairs usually require specialized knowledge.
+• Complex folding system: Repairs may require specialized knowledge.

 • Resale Appeal (Premium Market): Stronger in markets that value premium design and build — may hold value well among enthusiasts.

-• Your funds are illiquid. (assets or investments that cannot be quickly and easily converted into cash at the current fair market price.)
+• Your funds are not liquid. (assets or investments that cannot be quickly and easily converted into cash at the current fair market price.)

-• Delay in learning & enjoying your boat.
+• Delay in owning & enjoying your boat.

 Corsair 970